TomasHubelbauer/safari-pointer-events/README.md

 This is a demonstration web app showcasing the realtime values of various fields on the mouse, touch and pointer events issued by browsers.

+## To-Do

+Figure out why the touch events are not firing in Safari.